-Cllr Yvonne Johnson, Chair of the Pension Fund Panel
+Cllr Yvonne Johnson, Chair of the Pension Fund Panel (PFP)

-It is my pleasure to once again present the London Borough of Ealing's Pension Fund annual report for the year ending 31st March 2015.
+It is my pleasure to once again present the London Borough of Ealing's Pension Fund annual report for the year ending 31 March 2016.

 We administer your Local Government Pension Scheme (LGPS), a statutory funded scheme which means assets are set aside and invested towards meeting the cost of our future pension promise to you.
 Scheme member benefits are defined in statute, however employee contributions are currently fixed therefore any funding shortfall has to be met by the assets growing faster or the employer increasing their contribution.
 Your pension contributions are determined nationally and are therefore not within the Council's control.
-Proposed changes to the LGPS will culminate in a cost control cap which may require scheme members to either increase contributions or reduce benefits to meet any funding shortfall above a specified limit.
-The cost of running our scheme currently remains comfortably within the indicated cost cap..
+However, recent changes to the LGPS introduced a cost control cap which may require scheme members to either increase contributions or reduce benefits to meet any funding shortfall above a specified limit.
+The cost of running our scheme currently remains comfortably within the indicated cost cap.

-There were four panel meetings over the reporting year at which Members reviewed a broad range of strategic issues in addition to meeting and probing some of our Fund Managers on their rolling three year performance against which we set them an out performance target.
-Members of the panel also explored a range of investment opportunities, reviewed the schemes governance arrangements and discussed options for the constitution of our local Pension Board in accordance with new regulations.
-New ways of collaborating across LGPS schemes improve knowledge and resource sharing and reduce scheme cost remained high up on our agenda.
+There were four panel meetings over the reporting year where members reviewed a broad range of strategic issues in addition to meeting and probing some of our fund managers on their rolling three year performance against which we set them an out performance target.
+Members of the panel also reviewed a range of investment opportunities, received training and debated and produced a collective response to a range of government consultations pertaining to the LGPS.
+Collaborating across LGPS schemes, knowledge improvement and resource sharing to reduce scheme cost remained high up on our agenda.